Jun

 A living trust often is promoted as a way to save "all the expenses of a probate."
 Often, the price charged for the creation of a revocable living trust, funding, transfers, and related documents will far exceed the cost of probate for a Will that was properly drawn up to provide for independent administration.
 The creation and funding process for a living trust usually is several thousand dollars.
 The cost of a simple probate generally would be about $1,500.

-Competent counsel will also explore with heirs whether there is any alternative to accomplish the transfer of assets desired without the expense of full probate.
-Texas allows several simplified probate procedures, which might cost even less than $1,000 in attorney's fees.
+Competent counsel will also explore with heirs whether there is any alternative to accomplishing the desired transfer of assets without the expense of full probate.
+Texas allows several simplified probate procedures, which might cost less than $1,000 in attorney's fees.
 Sometimes, even a non-probate document called an affidavit of heirship will suffice to transfer assets.

 3. Living trusts are not needed now by most individuals for estate tax planning.